Corinthian's mortal sin. Tense, Róger Guedes missed a penalty. 0 to 0. Decision was left to the infernal Bombonera - Prisma

 That’s when it became clear that talent was lacking in the articulation of plays.
 Adson was very individualistic and Mantuan was hasty.
 William was the most dangerous of Corinthians fans.
 Inspired, he would go for dribbles, sprints, tables.
 But the Argentines’ free-kick relay unfortunately ended with a strong fall for the player, who landed on his right shoulder.
 He had to ask for a replacement and it is doubtful for Tuesday.

-The only great opportunity was in the 20th minute, when the unlikely Rony invaded the area and rolled to Mantuan, free.
+The only big opportunity came in the 20th minute, when the unlikely Rony invaded the area and rolled to Mantuan, free.
 Nervous, he knocked it out.

 The bid was rare.